 The Recreational Rowing League is a co-ed team of rowers and coxswains who want to get a great workout, develop their skills and race in local and regional races.
 Rowers of all experience levels are welcome to join our Recreational Rowing League Level 1 or 2.
 Participants in Level 1 must have at least 2 months of rowing experience (Learn to Row 1 and 2).
-For more information or to register for the Recreational Rowing League see our Sign Up tab.
+For more information or to register for the Recreational Rowing League see our Adult and Youth: Join or Renew tab.

 PRC Competitive Masters Teams

 The PRC offers four Competitive Masters’ rowing teams designed for competitive oarsmen and women ages 21-and over who have prior competitive rowing experience (high school, college or post-college) and are looking for a team focused on rigorous training sessions and a strong sense of camaraderie.
 Expect some erg work (including testing) and seat evaluations for a seat in Masters and Open events at local, regional and national regattas.
-For more information or to register for one of the PRC Competitive Teams, see our Sign Up tab.
+For more information or to register for one of the PRC Competitive Teams, see our Adult and Youth: Join or Renew tab.

 - PRC Women’s Competitive Sweep Team: M-W-F, 5-6:45am

 This team is for oarswomen age 21 and up with prior competitive rowing experience.
 The women on the team come from diverse backgrounds including high school and collegiate rowing, learn-to-row masters teams, pre-elite rowing, and national team experience.
 Training sessions are rigorous and technical, with the goal of creating competitive lineups for local, regional, and national regattas.
 These women strive together to perform at their best and they have fun doing it!